Biogeographic and cultural adaptations of early hominids during the first intercontinental dispersals

 The access to BICAEHGIS consists a web interface accessible to all researchers of this international project.

-GIS BICAEHGIS
+BICAEHGIS

 • bicaehgis